Historically, there’s always been something about surfing that draws ne’er-do-wells and degenerates into its ranks.

 He’d first tried the sport of kings as a kid during seasons spent in Costa Rica, where his parents owned an eco-retreat.
 “He would go out surfing, and I’d be on binoculars and say, ‘Get in here now,’” his mother recounted to Rolling Stone magazine.
 “Because he’s so enthusiastic, sometimes he’s a little too fearless.”

 Ulbricht excelled in high school and won a full scholarship to study physics at Texas University, where he spent a few years strolling around campus barefoot, gobbling psychedelics and talking about eastern philosophy.
-Immediately after the, he won another scholarship to do a masters in materials science and engineering at Penn State.
+Immediately after graduating, he won another scholarship to do a masters in materials science and engineering at Penn State.
 It was here that he first developed his interest in libertarianism; a school of political thinking concerned with removing as much power from governments as possible and letting market forces run the world.
-The seeds of an idea that would later come to define his life had been planted and as soon as he graduated, he started work on the early iterations of ‘Silk Road’.
+The seeds of an idea that would later come to define his life had been planted and soon after collecting his masters, he started work on the early iterations of ‘Silk Road’.
 After a year of non-stop programming, Ulbricht’s dreams of creating an online market place, where anyone could buy and sell anything with complete anonymity, were realised.
 Unsurprisingly, criminals around the world jumped at the chance to peddle their wares on a platform with all the user experience perks of Amazon and Ebay and the site took off overnight.

 In late 2011, with the platform’s user base still growing rapidly, Ulbricht moved to Bondi Beach, where he surfed and coded his days away, hauled up in his sister’s house.
 Stints living in LA and Texas followed, interspersed with regular surf trips to tropical locales around the world including Thailand and Costa Rica.